 Drug and Alcohol Policy

 In accordance with the Federal Drug-Free Workplace Act and Drug-Free Schools and Communities Act, Johnson & Wales University prohibits the unlawful manufacture, distribution, dispensation, possession or use of narcotics, drugs, other controlled substances or alcohol at the workplace and in the educational setting.
-Possession or use of alcoholic beverages anywhere on university premises is prohibited except for lawful use at events, operations or programs sanctioned by university officials (see the Student Code of Conduct).
+Possession or use of alcoholic beverages anywhere on university property is prohibited except for legal use at events, operations, programs, premises or facilities sanctioned by the university (see the Student Code of Conduct).
 Unlawful for these purposes means in violation of federal, state or local statutes, regulations or ordinances.
 Workplace is defined as either university premises or any place where university business is conducted away from university premises.
 Educational setting includes both university premises and approved educational sites off campus.